R2Northstar/NorthstarBlog/_posts/2024-08-09-mad-update.md

 ### What is MAD?

-MAD is an acronym that stands for *mod auto-downloading*; the idea of the feature is for your game to download some mods that a server requires you to have to be able to join it.
+MAD is an acronym that stands for *mod auto-downloading*; the idea of the feature is for your game to download mods required by the server as you join it.
 Some games are known to integrate this feature, like Counter-Strike or Team Fortress.

 On Northstar, currently, when joining a server requiring client-side mods, you will be displayed this message: